Our EDS Mission

 Diagnosing Ehlers-Danlos Syndrome (EDS) involves a combination of clinical evaluation, medical history review, and, in some cases, genetic testing.

 Other medical providers are often the first to identify patients with EDS.
 Physical therapists are often the first to notice that a patient has hypermobile joints.
-Hypermobile joints or being “double jointed’ is one of the red flags for Ehlers-Danlos Diagnosis.
+Hypermobile joints or being “double jointed’ is one of the red flags for an EDS diagnosis.

 Raising Awareness and Advocacy for EDS

-For many of us, EDS is an invisible illness, making it sometimes difficult for those who live with it to be understood or believed.
-For Ella and I personally, this was years of injuries, fatigue, dizziness, prolapses, and G.I. issues with no explanation.
-We were dismissed by the medical community for so long, and we know that many others face the same hurdles.
+For many of us, EDS is an invisible illness, making it difficult for those who live with it to be understood or believed.
+Ella and I were dismissed by the medical community for years, and we know how frustrating that is.

-Our journey with EDS has become our mission to spread knowledge, spark compassion, and advocate for those whose voices often go unheard.
-We want to raise awareness for the Ehlers-Danlos Syndromes to foster empathy and reduce stigma.
-Advocacy begins with sharing accurate information, highlighting the diverse ways EDS impacts individuals, and emphasizing the importance of early diagnosis and support.
+Advocacy begins with sharing information, highlighting the diverse ways EDS impacts people, and emphasizing the importance of early diagnosis and support.

 How You Can Help

-On a personal level, encouraging understanding and inclusivity in your daily life can have a profound impact.
-Taking time to educate yourself about EDS and being empathetic to the challenges faced by individuals with invisible illnesses can make a world of difference.
+On a personal level, taking the time to educate yourself about EDS and being empathetic to the challenges faced by individuals with invisible illnesses can make a world of difference.
 Every conversation and act of support helps build a more accepting and informed society.

 Thank you for taking the time to learn about Ehlers-Danlos Syndrome, for your empathy, and for being part of this movement for change.
 Let’s continue to advocate, educate, and support each other—because together, we can make a real difference.